luncher-project/build-luncher-BE/README.md

 }

 [GET] /api/admin/school
-SUCCESFUL RES IF THE ADMIN IS LINKED TO NO SCHOOL: {
-        message: 'no school associated with this admin' }

-[GET] /api/admin/school
 SUCCESFUL RES IF THE ADMIN IS LINKED TO A SCHOOL: {
         schoolName: 'Abraxas Continuation High',
         state: 'CA',